-Atlanta is home to the world's busiest airport, with both Delta's and Airtran/Southwest's hubs located in the sprawling single airport.
-In the past few years, the airport has made a great strides to upgrade the airport's dining options and bring in scaled-down versions of Atlanta favorite local restaurants, resulting in some of the best airport dining you'll find in the country.
+Atlanta is home to the world's busiest airport, averaging 275,000 passengers per day in 2018 in the sprawling single airport.
+In the past few years, the airport has made great strides to upgrade the airport's dining options and bring in scaled-down versions of Atlanta favorite local restaurants, resulting in some of the best airport dining you'll find in the country.

 Whether you've got some time to kill or in a rush, this guide will help you find the best restaurants at Atlanta's Hartsfield-Jackson International Airport.

 For six years, Buckhead resident Jeff Varasano had a single mission: make the perfect pizza.
 He flew across the country, trying pizzas at legendary pizza parlors like Grimaldi's and Patsy's in New York.
 He finally found the perfect pizza and published the recipe on the Internet, turning him into an immediate Internet sensation and subsequently opened up his eponymous Buckhead restaurant.
 Though some prefer Antico Napoletano, some claim that Varasano's makes the best pizza in Atlanta and one of the best pizzas in the country.

 The airport version of Varasano's has a counter where you order your pizza and then they hand you a buzzer so you can pick up your pizza and eat it in the general food court area.
 They have a small piano bar, as well, with some good beer and wine selections.